top of page

 About

-I wear a few hats — I’m a mum, daughter, professional aquatics educator, and advocate for inclusive education — but at the heart of it all, I’m someone who believes in raising children with respect, empathy, and heart.
+I’m a mum, aquatics educator, and advocate for inclusive education — but more than any title, I’m someone who believes children deserve to be understood before they’re corrected.

 For over a decade, I’ve taught swimming to infants, toddlers, children with special needs, adults overcoming water phobia, and families who never thought the pool could be for them.
-Alongside that, I've championed water safety education that empowers rather than scares - because everyone, swimmer or not, can play a part in keeping others safe around water.
+Working in and around water has shown me something I now see everywhere: behaviour makes sense when we understand fear, confidence, regulation, and trust.

-I don’t pretend to have all the answers.
-But I do believe that small shifts in how we speak, listen, and connect with children can change everything - for them, and for us.
+You won’t find quick fixes here.
+And I don’t claim to have all the answers.
+But I do believe that small shifts in how we interpret behaviour, speak to children, and hold space for difference can change everything — for them, and for us.

-If you’re a parent, caregiver, or educator who wants to raise children with more respect and inclusion, you’ll feel right at home here.
+If you’re a parent, caregiver, or educator who wants to approach children with more clarity, respect, and inclusion, you’re welcome here.

 Shirlyn Lee_edited_edited.png